Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: EFFICIENT INFERENCE FOR LATENT INTERACTING PARTICLE SYSTEMS

-where $p^\theta_{t,\Delta_t}$ is the transition pmf of the prior dynamics over the interval $[t,t+\Delta_t]$, and $\bar w_t$ are SMC weights as in \eqref{eq:smc_weights}.
-Simplified pseudocode is presented in Algorithm \ref{algo:ws}, we report the detailed training algorithm and analyze its complexity in Appendix~\ref{appdx:algo}.
+where $\bar w^{(s)}_T$ are SMC weights as in \eqref{eq:smc_weights}.
+We note that the estimator in \eqref{eq:approx_mle} is asymptotically consistent for the gradient of the maximum likelihood objective \citep{lawson2023x}.
+Simplified pseudocode is presented in Algorithm \ref{algo:ws}, and the detailed training algorithm and its complexity are reported in Appendix~\ref{appdx:algo}.

-\section{Experiments}
+\section{EXPERIMENTS}